Adveshtaa sarva bhutaanaam

 ruthlessly acts and the beggars, dubbed as nuisance, are rounded

 up and later driven off.
-But this "Beggar" is very sore
+But this "Beggar" is very

-and harasses them.
+them and harasses them.
 In Bharatavarsha, beggary was never prohibited.

 It is not right to harass beggars."